Understanding Codespaces

 What is a GitHub Codespace?

 Think of a GitHub Codespace as a remote computer in the cloud that's specifically set up for your project.
-Just like your laptop has:
+Just like your laptop has an operating system, storage, RAM, and CPU - a Codespace has all of these too, except it runs on GitHub's servers instead of your desk.

-Your Computer
+| Your Computer | Codespace |

 Why Use a Codespace?